brjdenis/pyqaserver/docs/source/installation.rst

 .. image:: _static/images/cmd.png
 	:align: center

 Open a web browser and go to the site that is being served: http://127.0.0.1:8080.
+The default username/password is: admin/admin.

 You can stop the server by pressing CTRL+C. If you restart it again, you will notice that the files inside the database directory will not change.
 The server will use existing database.